Khattri-Lab/Publications_webpage/index.md

 # Khattri Lab @ IIT (BHU) Varanasi

-Cancer is a complex disease where multiple factors interplay in the progression of the cancer.
-The last decade has seen a rapid advancement in sequencing technologies and currently, several genomic datasets are publically available.
-We utilize these datasets along with the experimental approaches to decipher the role of various genomic aberrations in cancer patients with a major focus on cancers of the upper aerodigestive tract.
-The long-term goal of my lab is to develop a better understanding of how genetic aberrations shape the tumor immune microenvironment (TIME) to eventually improve the prognosis of oral cancer patients.
+Cancer is a intricate disease characterized by the intricate interplay of multiple genetic and epigenetic factors throughout its progression.
+This complexity poses a significant challenge in pinpointing the pivotal factors driving its advancement.
+Over the past decade, there has been a remarkable leap in sequencing technologies, resulting in the availability of numerous public genomic datasets.
+In our research, we employ a combination of computational and experimental methodologies to unravel the genomic aberrations that underlie the progression of cancers in the upper aerodigestive tract, specifically focusing on Head and Neck cancers.
+The overarching objective of our laboratory is to gain a comprehensive understanding of how these genetic aberrations influence the tumor immune microenvironment (TIME), ultimately aiming to enhance the prognosis of patients with oral cancer.

+Additionally, our research endeavors extend to the identification and validation of suitable targets for personalized medicine tailored to individual cancer patients.

 {:.center}